 - Based on seniority

-- Employer contributions based or not on employee contributions
+- Organization contributions based or not on plan member contributions

 The maximum contribution level is subject to certain tax rules.